department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/trouble-making-payments.md

 - If you’re a Veteran or the spouse of a Veteran, we’ll provide financial counseling—even if your loan isn’t a VA direct or VA-backed loan.

 - If you have a VA direct or VA-backed loan, you can contact us anytime to request that we assign a VA Loan Technician to your loan.
-Our technicians can offer you financial counseling and help you deal with your servicer.
+Our technicians can offer you financial counseling and help you deal with your servicer (or work with you directly in the case of a VA direct loan).

 - If you have a VA direct or VA-backed loan and it’s 61 days past due, we’ll automatically assign a VA Loan Technician to your loan.